pu2clr/SI4735/examples/SI47XX_04_TFT/README.md

 ## SI47XX_02_TFT_TOUCH_SHIELD

 This sketch uses the TFT Touch Shield (2.4") from mcufriend.
-You can use it on Mega2560 and Arduino DUE
+You can use it on Mega2560 and Arduino DUE.
+See the table bellow to right wire up the Mega/DUE to the devices (Si4735 and encoder).

 ### Features: